adobe/aio-lib-core-tvm/doc/api.md

 <a name="TvmResponseAzureCosmos"></a>

 ## TvmResponseAzureCosmos : <code>object</code>
 Tvm response with Azure Cosmos resource credentials.
-Gives access to a personal Cosmos container.
+Gives access to an isolated partition within a CosmosDB container.

 **Kind**: global typedef
 **Properties**